 - 1. Calculate the minus 0.075 mm (No. 200) by dividing the sum of the loss from washing plus the mass of the material in the pan by the initial sample weight. - 2.
-If the percent difference between M_f and M exceeds 0.1%, neither the oil content from WAQTC FOP for AASHTO T 308 nor the sieve analysis shall be used for acceptance.
-A new portion of the sample shall be tested for Acceptance for both oil content and gradation in accordance with WAQTC FOPs for AASHTO T 308 and T 30. - 3.
-Calculate the percent difference between M (T 30) and M_f (T 308) according to the following formula:
+If the percent difference between $M_f$ and M exceeds 0.1%, neither the asphalt binder content from WAQTC FOP for AASHTO T 308 nor the sieve analysis shall be used for acceptance.
+A new portion of the sample shall be tested for Acceptance for both asphalt binder content and gradation in accordance with WAQTC FOPs for AASHTO T 308 and T 30. - 3.
+Calculate the percent difference between M (T 30) and $M{\rm f}$ (T 308) according to the following formula: